0xPolygonHermez/zkevm-synchronizer-l1/docs/usage.md

 ```

 ### Setup a Postgres Database
-- Be sure that the config file `DB` section match your database
+- Be sure that the config file `DB` section matches your database

 ### Run it